microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 ## Erased Types

-Let's take a look at what happens when we compile with `tsc`:
+Let's take a look at what happens when we compile the above function `greet` with `tsc` to output JavaScript:

 ```ts twoslash
 // @showEmit